VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

   ```
 - By adding [`_time` filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter).
 The time range for the query can be specified via optional
   `start` and `end` query ars formatted according to [these docs](https://docs.victoriametrics.com/single-server-victoriametrics/#timestamp-formats).
-- By adding other [filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters) to the query.
+- By adding more specific [filters](https://docs.victoriametrics.com/victorialogs/logsql/#filters) to the query, which select lower number of logs.

 The `/select/logsql/query` endpoint returns [a stream of JSON lines](https://jsonlines.org/),
 where each line contains JSON-encoded log entry in the form `{field1="value1",...,fieldN="valueN"}`.